richlamdev/aws-dependabot-slack-team-reporter/README.md

 during retrieval.
 By keeping it a separate secret it's a straight forward copy and paste to store the key, and likewise keeps the retrieval simple.

+*Update:*
+To properly format the private key, to use within a JSON blob in AWS Secrets, use Python IDLE and paste the key between triple quotes """ (docstring) to preserve line breaks (press enter).
+Copy the output and paste it into the Secrets Manager in the JSON value, do not paste in as plain text.
+Alternatively, you can use the repr() function in Python to obtain a properly formatted string.

+To properly retrieve and parse the PEM key, [PowerTools for AWS Lambda](https://docs.powertools.aws.dev/lambda/python/latest/)

+Note the source code has not been updated to reflect this improvement, but has been tested and works well.

 ### 3. Deploy with AWS SAM

 Authenticate to AWS via CLI.